-So this article is for you if you are a keen Photographer, if you are already using Lightroom or are planning to use it.
+This article is for you if you are a keen Photographer if you are already using Lightroom or are planning to use it.

-So for instance, if I tag this image of Mila above in Lightroom with keywords “Mila”, “tutu” and then create two mini collections with the same keywords, I will be able to see at a glance, all the pictures of Mila or tutus I’ve taken over the years.
+If tag this image of Mila in Lightroom with keywords “Mila”, “tutu”, then create two mini collections with the same keywords, I will be able to see at a glance, all the pictures of Mila or tutus I’ve taken over the years.

 I can even narrow down my search and have all the images in one folder with the keywords: “tutu”, “mila”, “happy vibes” rather than separate folders.

 This is very useful when I’m looking for content for my 3 Instagram accounts (which you may want to follow ;-)

 - BODIE and FOU for design, interiors & lifestyle,